openshift/enhancements/olm/operator-registry.md

     - inputs: $operatorName, $dbFile
     - outputs: updated database file without latest version of $operatorName included
     ex: `operator-registry delete-latest foo example.db`

+As a point of context, these operations all output new database files.
+The intent of creating these commands is to allow the creation of new container images based on historical context of previous versions.
+These commands will be wrapped in tooling (outside the scope of this enhancement) that will be run as part of build environments or for local development.
+We are not creating a way for these commands to be run from inside the context of a cluster.

 *Reference non latest versions of bundles by image digests*

 Currently the operator-registry database has a table to the effect of: